mataleogml/StickyNodes/README.md

-# Sticky Nodes Photo Importer Workflow
+# Photo Importer Workflow for Sticky Nodes

 This AutoHotkey (AHK) script automates the process of importing images from a USB-connected camera, and importing them into Adobe Lightroom.